tutley/chiact/README.md

 ***WARNING: Much Refactoring Underway***

+Up Next:
+1. add Redux to manage application state
+2. Add user account view page and edit functionality
+3. Add a meetings model and CRUD routes on the server to create a list of meetings (blogs are so overdone)
+4. Incorporate the meetings into the client app

+## Overview

 The goal of this project is to create a boilerplate for developing full-stack web applications using [Golang](https://golang.org) (Go) on the server side and [React](https://facebook.github.io/react/) on the client side.

 chiact includes: